-The growing use of PPP around the world in the area of urban transport proves that this mechanism meets the needs of both partners: the transport authority and the private sector.
+The growing use of PPP around the world in the area of urban transport proves that this mechanism meets the needs of both partners: the tranport authority and the private sector.
 The wide range of types of contracts also shows that the mechanism is flexible and can be adapted to local regulations and institutional cultures, as well as the financial capabilities of the partners.
 But regardless of the type of contract, some basic rules must be established to govern the PPP:

-- a well defined request from the State allowing appropriate agreements with the private sector; - a contract which is balanced for both partners with a clear distribution of roles and risks; - a financially balanced project with, if necessary, financial compensation to be paid by the public partner; - clauses providing for the revising of contract terms in the event of a major change in the context; - > legal guarantees; - a well-designed project and proper integration in the urban transport system as a whole; - > an accurate assessment of users' ability to pay; - technical and financial monitoring by the transport authority, which must avail itself of the necessary technical expertise.
+- a solid public contract allowing appropriate agreements with the private sector; - a contract which is balanced for both partners with a clear distribution of roles and risks; - a financially balanced project with, if necessary, financial compensation to be paid by the public partner; - clauses providing for the revising of contract terms in the event of a major change in the context; - legal guarantees; - a well-designed project and proper integration in the urban transit system as a whole; - an accurate assessment of users' ability to pay; - technical and financial monitoring by the tranport authority, which must avail itself of the necessary technical expertise.

-\Chapter 8 Funding from Climate-related Mechanisms
+Funding from Climate-related Mechanisms